 The Twin Falls and Sculpture Falls areas of the Barton Creek Greenbelt are hidden local secrets.
 It’s about a half-mile hike on a well-defined trail to reach Twin Falls from the closest entrance.
 But once you arrive, you’ll be treated to relaxing shallow stream waters, although there are plenty of rocky areas for adventurous climbing and exploring the falls.
 Hike a mile further and you’ll reach Sculpture Falls, another hidden gem watering hole.

 Trail access is open and Greenbelt swimming is subject to current water levels.
 Swim at your own risk.

 Swim in an artesian spring just 40 minutes outside of Austin at Jacob's Well Natural Area.
 The cool, clear water is surrounded by rocky ledges and shady trees, creating a picture-perfect swimming hole.
 Jacob’s Well is the second-largest fully submerged cave in Texas, and the spring releases thousands of gallons of water a day, eventually feeding into the Blanco River.

 Krause Springs, a well-loved swimming and camping site, is located in Spicewood, just 30 miles west of Austin in beautiful Texas Hill Country.
 The friendly Krause family has privately owned the site for more than 50 years.
 Spend the day swimming in its 32 springs, as well as natural and manmade pools.
 And be sure to take a walk through the colorful Butterfly Gardens.

-The Springs are open; visitors can review guidelines here or call (830) 693-4181 to inquire about availability.
+The Springs are open.
+Visitors can review guidelines and admission rates here or call (401) 236-7554 to inquire about availability.

 Combine great swimming with people watching at the historic Barton Springs Pool, just minutes from downtown Austin.
 Located in the heart of the 360-acre Zilker Park, this swimmer’s paradise features clear water fed from underground springs that stays a refreshing 68 degrees year ‘round, along with grassy hills for sunbathing.